Hurricane Lee takes northward turn before targeting Maine, Canadian Maritimes

 Large, lumbering Lee to pick up forward speed

-As of Wednesday afternoon, Lee was a Category 2 hurricane with maximum sustained winds of 110 mph.
-Lee was located less than 420 miles to the south-southwest of Bermuda and was moving to the northwest at 9 mph.
+As of Wednesday afternoon, Lee was a Category 2 hurricane with maximum sustained winds of 105 mph.
+Lee was located less than 380 miles to the south-southwest of Bermuda and was moving to the north-northwest at 10 mph.
 Lee will pick up forward speed as it encounters stiffer steering breezes on Thursday and Friday.

 Lee was a very large tropical system with hurricane-force winds extending outward 115 miles from the center and tropical-storm-force winds extending outward up to 240 miles on Wednesday.